texastribune/guns-on-campus/README.md

 #### Create index.html / additional story pages

-All of the hard work to build your story page occurs in `/templates/layouts/story.html`.
+Building a story page occurs in `/templates/layouts/story.html`.
 To create a new page, add an HTMl file inside `/app`, starting with `index.html` and insert the following code:

 ```
 {% extends 'layouts/story.html' %}